idsla/Scarlet-PETs/federated_solution/README.md

 # Anomaly Detection via Privacy-Enhanced Two-Step Federated Learning
 ## Overview

 We propose a novel privacy-preserving federated learning approach to identify anomalous financial transactions in Payment Network Systems (PNS), e.g., SWIFT.
 Our approach utilizes a two-step anomaly detection methodology to solve the problem.
 In the first step, we mine features based on account-level data and labels, and then use a privacy-preserving encoding scheme to augment these features to the data held by PNS.
 In the second step, PNS now learns a highly accurate classifier from the augmented data.

-## Solution Illustration
+The detailed solution description can be found [here](https://rutgers.box.com/s/q84zjo3edv5d1e1eu67ypihiw8cb2djq).